PeduliTernak/CloudComputing-Node-API/README.md

     ```json
     {
       "status": false,
-      "error": "prediction id is not found"
+      "message": "prediction id is not found"
     }
     ```